 STEP 2: Check the cool4ed.org site.
 In the Course Showcase tab, you'll find reviews of the open etexts aligned with each of the 52 courses that share a common ID number among the California higher education systems.
 You'll also want to take a look at the Faculty Showcase and this list of highly rated open textbooks from the California Open Education Resources Council.

 STEP 3: Find free open education resources that have been identified as covering topics from your textbook by entering the ISBN # in the search below.
 Results are displayed in MERLOT II.
 MERLOT is a curated collection of free and open online teaching, learning, and faculty development services run by the CSU.

-STEP 4: Use one or two of the OER Search Engines on the OER Search Engines page.
+STEP 4: Use one or two of the search engines on the OER Resources page.
 Both the Mason OER Metafinder and MERLOT II will perform a meta-search of multiple OER sites, so they are a good place to start.
 If you're new to OER, watch this video introduction to MERLOT II, OER Commons and other ways to locate OER.
 Most sites, including MERLOT and OER Commons allow you to create an account and save your search results.

 STEP 5: Find public domain and U.S. Government texts, images and multimedia from libraries, archives, museums and federal agencies.

 STEP 6: Browse the media resources below for materials specific in your discipline.

 STEP 7: Use Google's Advanced Search.
 Set the Usage Rights to "Free to use or share" or "Free to use, share, or modify".

 Use the links below to go directly to a section of the OER Resources page or access it from the navigation on the left.